jsta/nes_connectivity_p/draft.md

 One of the primary challenges of predicting P retention is that lake nutrient concentrations are not simply a function of total inputs to the lake, but rather a function of complex interactions between lake characteristics and biogeochemical cycles.
 For example, lake phosphorus concentration is a function of biological response to phosphorus loading yet this response is not only a function of load but also depends on lake characteristics such as depth and biogeochemical cycling with iron (Sondergaard 2003, Wagner et al. 2011).
 Such interactions may obscure direct relationships between nutrient concentrations and total nutrient inputs and ultimately prevent accurate prediction of lake nutrient concentrations.

-One way to account for the complex interactions between lake characteristics and biogeochemical cycles is to undertake detailed processs-based study of each indvidual component that influences lake P processing (citations).
+One way to account for the complex interactions between lake characteristics and biogeochemical cycles is to undertake detailed processs-based study of each indvidual component that influences lake P processing.
 Specific components may include things like species specific-phytoplankton settling rates (Hamilton and Schadlow 1997), POM speciation, or detailed representation of elemental cycling at the sediment-water interface (Amirbahman et al. 2013).
 Clearly, such detailed process-based study may not be feasible for hundreds of lakes at the regional scale and may be difficult to use for general understanding of variation in P retention among many different lake types.

 ### _Expectations/Hypothesis_